 Cloud Bigtable provides best-in-class market predictable performance, with a focus on consistency and latencies.
 With Bigtable’s rock-solid reliability and exposure to multi-region failure scenarios, Infosys can rely heavily on Google’s databases to build solutions that strengthen customer trust and confidence

 Infosys Modernization Suite

 Infosys Modernization Suite, part of Infosys Cobalt, simplifies and accelerates application modernization to the cloud.
-The Infosys Database Migration Platform, which is part of Infosys Modernization Suite, brings hyper-automation to every stage of database migration to GCP.
+The Infosys Database Migration Platform, which is part of Infosys Modernization Suite, brings hyper-automation to every stage of database migration to Google Cloud,.
 Platform features include:

-- Automated Assessment – A tool-based assessment to determine the feasibility of migrating the existing portfolio of databases to GCP services.
+- Automated Assessment – A tool-based assessment to determine the feasibility of migrating the existing portfolio of databases to Google Cloud, services.
 It also helps prioritize the databases based on the complexity and feasibility of migration.

 - Impact Analysis – Automated analysis to identify the changes required to make the schema, data and code compatible with the target database service.
 This drives the schedule and effort estimates for the actual migration.

 - Schema and Code Conversion – Automated and assisted conversion of the schema and associated code (stored procedures, functions, packages, etc.) using Infosys ML-based conversion.